 data_gen.fit(X_train) # Assuming X_train is the image dataset

 Visualization helps you uncover trends and patterns that may not be immediately apparent through numerical summaries.
+This leads to smarter feature selection and better modeling decisions.

 Supervised learning involves training an algorithm on a labeled dataset.
 This means that for every input, there is a corresponding output, and the algorithm learns to map the input to the output.
 Supervised learning can be categorized into Regression and Classification tasks.